aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 **Run**

-Run the following command in your terminal, in the folder of a utility package (for example: `packages/metrics`):

- `npm run test`
+To run unit tests you can either use
+* npm task `lerna-test:unit` (`npm run lerna-test:unit`) in root folder to run them all
+* npm task `test:e2e` (`npm run test:unit`) in module folder (for example: `packages/metrics`) to run the module specific one

-You can run selective tests by restricting the group to the one you want.
-For instance `npx jest --group=unit/metrics/all`.
+* jest directly `npx jest --group=unit` in module folder to run the module specific one (You can run selective tests by restricting the group to the one you want.
+For instance `npx jest --group=unit/metrics/class`)

 **e2e tests**